-With a visionary investment from Triumph Gulf Coast, the University of West Florida will establish the UWF Innovation Network.
-UWF will generate some of the nation's most talented and elite professionals educated and trained in downtown Pensacola, at a networked location in Fort Walton Beach and through world-class synchronous online learning.
+With a visionary investment from Triumph Gulf Coast, the University of West Florida will establish UWF Project 10[x] and deliver impact to our region.
 This initiative is a solid investment in the foundation of Northwest Florida's economy.
-The total request for funding at 14,500,000 from Triumph Gulf Coast, Inc. represents 38% of the total project costs.
+The total request for funding at \$14,500,000 from Triumph Gulf Coast, Inc. represents 39% of the total project costs.